sparklingrobots/nano2017/second_draft/02_middle/40KingOfBirds.md

 SUMMARY: Lo becomes King of All Birds.
+The birds are the mentors that convince her to go.

 A few hours later she was asleep beneath the tree.
 Her head ached but she was exhausted--unable to summon the wash of rage from earlier.
 She was defeated.
 She had been defeated.
 She had been rejected and now here she was, errand boy for the victors.